newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Additionally, New York law allows persons arrested or convicted of unlawful marijuana possession and fifth-degree criminal marijuana possession to submit an Application to Destroy Expunged Marihuana Conviction Record to the Office of Court Administration.
 The process destroys all arrest, prosecution, and criminal history records related to a person's expunged marijuana conviction.

-More information about New York's marijuana expungement process can be found on the state judiciary's website.
+More information about New York's marihuana expungement process is accessible through the state judiciary's website.

 For other arrest records, the State of New York uses a sealing process.
 Sealing an arrest record means that all records of a person's arrest, court case, and prosecution will be removed from public view.
 However, a sealed record can be released to the following parties: